top of page

 1. What is the first thing I should do if my sprinkler system is leaking?
 The absolute first step is to shut off the water supply to the sprinkler system.
 Use the system’s isolation valve or, if necessary, the main water meter for your property.

 2. How much does an emergency sprinkler repair cost?
 Costs vary, but you can expect to pay a premium for after hours service.
-Emergency hourly rates often range from $100 to $500, plus a potential call out fee.
-The final cost depends on the time, day, and complexity of the repair.
+Sprinkler repair labor rates are typically $50 to $100 per hour, but emergency calls can be up to $300 per hour, plus a potential call out fee.

 5. Who should I call for an emergency sprinkler repair in Lubbock, TX?
 For reliable, fast, and professional service in the Lubbock area, call a licensed and experienced irrigation contractor.
 M&M Sprinklers has served West Texas for over 36 years and has a team of experts ready to handle any sprinkler emergency.